Testing

 Here's what the testing suite does:

 1. Runs Tycho Indexer with your Substreams implementation for a specific block range.
-It verifies that the components' state matches the expected states specified by the testing YAML file.
+If running on the range test mode, it also verifies that the components' state matches the expected states specified by the testing YAML file.
 This confirms that your Substreams package is indexable and that it outputs what you expect.

 2. Retrieves swap quotes using Tycho Simulation.
 This verifies that all necessary data for simulation is indexed and, for VM implementations, that the provided SwapAdapter contract works.
 It is important to know that the simulation engine runs entirely off-chain and only accesses the data and contracts you index (token contracts are mocked and don't need to be indexed)